zonemaster/zonemaster/docs/documentation/using.md

     Seconds Level     Message
     ======= ========= =======
-       1.16 NOTICE    No illegal chatacters in the domain name (example.com).
+       1.16 NOTICE    No illegal characters in the domain name (example.com).
        2.01 WARNING   SOA 'refresh' value (10800) is less than the recommended one (14400).
       13.86 CRITICAL  All nameservers are in the same AS (12345).
       13.87 NOTICE    123.456.789.0 returned no DS records for example.com.